jonasbn/stevedore/README.md

 1. Locates the `.dockerignore` file
 1. Reads the current directory (specified as `.`) recursively
-1. Compares the located `.dockerignore` file with the contents of the specified directory
+1. Compares the located `.dockerignore` file with the contents of the specified directory and below
-1. Outputs a report
+1. Outputs a more or less expressive and colourful report

 ```text
 . included